xwartz/robot/README.md

 ## robot

-This a GitHub robot, just for fun.
+This is a GitHub robot, just for fun.

 ## Usage